Table of Contents

 You might not be into portraits or event photography.
-Or you may hate the thought of spending weekends at other people’s weddings or packed exhibition openings.
+Or you may hate the thought of spending weekends at weddings or packed exhibition openings.
 Or, on the contrary, packing your gear and going out for a gig might be just what you prefer when it comes to earning money as a photographer.

-Let us show you.
+Let us show you:

-1. Teach photography online
+2. Teach photography online

 That’s a lot of money for you to make if you want to share your photography knowledge and skills.

-There’s a catch though.
+There’s a catch though:

 You can be a fantastic photographer, but that doesn’t necessarily make you a good teacher.
 Just like photography, teaching is a talent and a skill at the same time.
-Before you take this road, ask yourself if you’ll be fit – and happy – to do it.
+Before you take this road, ask yourself if you’ll be fit and happy to do it.

 If you’re now nodding in agreement, start by applying as a tutor in popular online course platforms like Udemy and Skillshare.